Language selection

 This result requires both quantitative and qualitative data that measures the system’s capacity to deliver gender sensitive health services, particularly indicators that measure: system capacity to collect and analyze gender-sensitive data; staff capacity to develop, design and deliver programing and services that are gender-sensitive, including addressing women’s and girls’ barriers to access, use, and decision-making on health care; system capacity to and practice in ongoing engagement of women’s groups in the design of policy, programs and services; etc. Sex-age disaggregated data can be used to track the use of health services, and sex-age disaggregated client surveys can measure perceptions of and satisfaction with the health services provided.
 This data helps to verify that the system is delivering services.

 B. Intermediate Outcome: Increased access to basic education for children, particularly girls, in focus areas.
 (Similar wording may include “especially”, “with a focus on”, etc.).This result statement requires sex-age disaggregated data, as well as comparison to baseline data over time to measure girls’ and boys’ access to school.
-Qualitative or quantitative indicators are needed to measure the impact of special interventions to make schools girl-friendly (e.g. % of schools with girls-only toilets, % of teachers using gender-sensitive pedagogy, # of courses revised for gender-sensitivity, total # of schools that include mothers and fathers in parent-teacher interviews, total # of schools that have no school fees, total # of schools with feeding programs, level of satisfaction by girls/by boys of school programs, % of girls out of school compared to boys, % of parents (F/M) who support sending girls to school, % of girls under 15 who are pregnant).
+Qualitative or quantitative indicators are needed to measure the impact of special interventions to make schools girl-friendly (e.g. % of schools with girls-only toilets, % of teachers using gender-sensitive pedagogy, # of courses revised for gender-sensitivity, total # of schools that include mothers and fathers in parent-teacher interviews, total # of schools that have no school fees, total # of schools with feeding programs, level of satisfaction by girls/by boys of school programs, % of girls out of school compared to boys, % of parents (by sex and other relevant identity factors) who support sending girls to school, % of girls under 15 who are pregnant).
 This data is needed to assess the different reasons girls are able to attend and stay in school.

 C. Ultimate Outcome: More predictable and equitable access to the justice system for people, especially women (Indicator: # gender-based violence incidents reported).
 This result has been included to illustrate how to treat potentially counter-intuitive gender equality indicators, where an understanding of context is important.
 In contexts where gender-based violence is not discussed but is known to occur, reporting rates of gender-based violence is expected to increase if the project is in its first phase and includes awareness-raising activities.
 On the other hand, one might expect a downward trend in the actual data collected on indicators if the project is in its later phases, if social awareness is high and levels of social programing designed to address gender-based violence is in evidence.
-A more accurate indicator is the measurement of attitudes of women and men on violence against women and girls (e.g. % of respondents (F/M, age group) who disagree that men can beat women for burning the food, going out without permission, spending money without permission.)
+A more accurate indicator is the measurement of attitudes on violence against women and girls (e.g. % of respondents [by sex, age group and other relevant identity factors] who disagree that men can beat women for burning the food, going out without permission, spending money without permission).
+In addition, a section reporting on the implementation of the GES to cover the elements outlined below.

 How to Report on the Gender Equality Strategy